 - Confirmation of M.D. or D.O. or equivalent degree from that medical school

-- A copy of USMLE or COMLEX notification of Step 1 and 2 scores (or Level 1 and 2) with a grade of passing
+- A copy of USMLE or COMLEX notification of Step 1 and 2 scores (or Level 1 and 2) with a grade of passing (preferred but not required prior to interviewing)

 - The ability to reside continuously in the U.S. for the length of training.